UPDATE 2-Soccer-Ibisevic sends joyous Bosnia to World Cup finals

 * Bosnia reach first finals as independent nation

-Oct 15 Nearly two decades after Bosnia was forged as a single country in a bloody 1992-95 conflict, the former Yugoslav republic celebrated their first qualification for a major tournament as a 1-0 win in Lithuania sent them to next year's World Cup.
+Oct 15 Nearly two decades after Bosnia was forged as a single country in a bloody 1992-95 conflict, the former Yugoslav republic celebrated an historic moment on Tuesday as the national team qualified for next year's World Cup with a 1-0 win over Lithuania.

 Flares and fireworks lit up the skies above the capital, Sarajevo, and a seemingly endless motorcade of fans donning national team shirts and flags blocked the streets after Bosnia finished top of European qualifying Group G, level on 25 points with Greece but ahead of them on goal difference.